-10 Best Brain Games for Seniors that Improves Memory and Mental Health
+10 Best Brain Games for Seniors that Improve Memory and Mental Health

 Rulers in 7th century India were onto something when they came up with the game of chess.
 This board game encourages the use of strategy (“Where can I move my pawn?”) and creative thinking (“Well, there’s an open spot…”).

-Chess is fairly accessible, even though many people think you have to be quite intelligent to play it.
+Chess is one of the best board games that can improve you or your loved one’s brain health.
+It is fairly accessible, even though many people think you have to be quite intelligent to play it.
 You can play on your computer.
-Even better, find a game at your local seniors’ center or park, where you can get the added bonus of social interaction.
+Even better, find a game at your local seniors’ centre or park, where you can get the added bonus of social interaction.

 2. Switch It Up

 Here’s a completely free brain exercise for seniors: use your non-dominant hand to complete tasks you’d normally do with your dominant hand.

 While it might sound like a recipe for disaster, using your non-dominant hand for everyday tasks such as brushing your teeth or eating builds new connections between your brain cells.
 Also, the more you use your non-dominant hand, the stronger it will get.

 Many people joke about losing their memory as they age.
 That doesn’t have to be the case, though.
 Here’s another free brain exercise for seniors: Test Your Memory.

 What’s the best way to test your memory?
 Make a list – it could be anything, like your grocery list, or the next ten books you want to read – and then memorize it.
 An hour later, see how many items on the list you can recall.
 The more challenging the list, the greater the brain workout.